slatedocs/slate/source/includes/_endpoint-dataset.md

 `/datasets/{id}/exclusion/`

 Exclusion filters allow you to drop rows of data without permanently deleting them.

 GET on this resource returns a Shoji Entity with a filter "expression" attribute in its body.
 Rows that match the filter expression will be excluded from all views of the data.

 PATCH the "expression" attribute to modify.
+An empty "expression" object, like `{"body": {"expression": {}}}`, is equivalent to "no exclusion", i.e. no rows are dropped.

 ##### Stream